makersmakingchange/Analog-Thumbstick/README.md

 # Analog Thumbstick
-An analog joystick that can be used with the Xbox Adaptive Controller (XAC)
+An analog thumbstick that can be used with the Xbox Adaptive Controller (XAC)

 ![image](https://user-images.githubusercontent.com/98916090/172956824-ecd7ae2e-b37d-4a08-b57a-bf0085d57932.png)